 The only constant in organizations is change.
-In this class, students explore the concepts and practical techniques of organizational design and change.
-Emphases include: change management, organizational design, and change strategies.
+In this course, students explore the concepts and practical techniques of organizational design and change, with an emphasis on change management, organizational design, and change strategies.
 Students will explore the leader's role in creating and preventing change, and strategies for coping with organizational resistance.
 (3 credits)